magnusa2007/client-Pterodactyl-commandline-interface/README.md

 # client-Pterodactyl-commandline-interface
-Allows you to control the files in your Pterodactyl Get cookie and headers from your browser devtool and goto n
+Allows you to control the files in your Pterodactyl <br>

+# Setup
+Get headers and url from your browser DevTools under networking Get cookies from DevTools under applications